garett09/Iesu-artisan/README.md

 ## Project description

-- A dynamic website that features semi-like e-commerce functionality.
+- A dynamic website that features a feedback system for the users who wants to rate their products.
 Utilizing Gerrit Code Review for our version control system.

 ## Project Members